-A Midsummer Bike Dream Fat Tire Flourish in a Swedish Mountain Bike Town
+A Midsummer Bike Dream Fat Tires Flourish in a Swedish Mountain Town

 In a magnificent landscape resembling a blend of Moab and the moon, granite slabs provide sticky traction for my tires.
 Following the last Ice Age, these rolling mountains of northern Scandinavia were shaped by deposits and formations during glaciation and deglaciation.
 Relentless forces churned and sculpted the surface.
 Now, more than 100,000 years later, the rugged alpine that surrounds Åre, Sweden is a playground for mountain bikers.